Get stories and expert advice on all things related to college and parenting.

 Of course you want to know how she’s doing!
 I hear your love and care.
-But just like your daughter no longer shows you the splendid creation she made before you celebratorily flush it down the toilet together, she is not inspired to share the splendid successes and failures she is producing at school.
+But just like your daughter no longer shows you the splendid creation she made before the celebratory flush, she is not inspired to share the splendid successes (and possibly failures) she's producing at school.

 Indeed, as our kids grow up, we get to know less and less about them.
-Parenting a college student is a ripe time for many excruciating letting-go moments.
-Most of us long for the halcyon days when letting go meant accepting that they were trading the hummus and cucumber on pita lunch we carefully packed for the Skippy and grape jelly on white bread their friend brought in.
+Parenting a college student is a ripe time for letting-go moments.
+Many of us long for the days when letting go meant accepting that they were trading the hummus and cucumber on pita lunch we carefully packed for the Skippy and grape jelly on white bread their friend brought in.

 I hear love and fear mixed into your question — love for her as a human being and how she’s doing, and also some anxiety that she may be wasting your money.
-Perhaps a deeper understanding of the worry is that, if she’s tanking, you don’t have the opportunity to get in there and help her.
+Perhaps a deeper understanding of the worry is that, if she’s tanking, you won't be able to get in there and help her.
 Or maybe she’s pushing herself too hard for straight A's and you want her to take it easy and get a few B's.

 Either way, the Herculean task of being the parent of an emerging adult is getting comfortable with (or at least tolerant of) not knowing.
 You’ve been incrementally stepping into the practice of not knowing since she was little.
 And you will continue to get good at not knowing as she becomes more and more independent.

-To be fair, does your mother know what exactly your boss said on your last performance appraisal?
-Sometime between showing us their potty performances and being professional grown-up people in the working world, our kids stop sharing everything and we become okay with it.
+To be fair, does your mother know what your boss said in your last performance review?
+Sometime between showing us their potty performances and being grown-ups in the working world, our kids stop sharing everything and we become okay with it.
 Not showing us their grades is an important move towards adult independence.
 Try to think of it more as an ownership of her college experience than a door slamming in your face.

 Still, there is that need both of you have (whether she admits to it or not) to stay connected.
 So talk to her about the less obvious stuff.
 Has she found any nice places to take a walk?
 How’s the food?
 Is the dorm noisy?
 Are any of her classes what she thought they’d be like?
-Granted, nothing is quite as she might have hoped during this unusual pandemic year, but the basics of the adjustment to college are the same and your original question of wanting to know how she’s doing in school stretches well beyond her grades.
 When she’s ready to tell you about how she’s doing academically, she will approach you with the alliance and love you’ve expressed through your interest in the things that are seemingly peripheral to academics.
 Leave it to her to bring it up, and meanwhile get used to wondering.